Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

 Deriving hydrodynamic equations from microscopics is generally difficult, even in equilibrium~\cite{Kipnis:2013:book}.
 For QSAPs we can follow the path of~\cite{Tailleur:2008:PRL,Cates:2013:EPL,Solon:2015:EPJST}, taking a mean-field approximation of their \textit{fluctuating} hydrodynamics.
-We first assume a smooth density field and a short-range anisotropy so that the velocity can be expanded as~\cite{supp}
+We first assume a smooth density field so that the velocity can be expanded as~\cite{supp}

-where $\rho$ is evaluated at $\vec r_i$ and $\ell^2=\int r^2 K(\vec r)d\vec r$.
-Following~\cite{Cates:2013:EPL,Solon:2015:EPJST}, the fluctuating hydrodynamics of QSAPs is then given by $\dot\rho=-\grad \cdot (M \grad g + \sqrt{2 M \rho} {\bf\Lambda})$~\cite{supp}, with ${\bf\Lambda}$ a unit white noise vector and
+where $\rho$ is evaluated at $\vec r_i$ and $\ell^2=\frac{1}{2}\int r^2 K(\vec r)d\vec r$.
+Following~\cite{Cates:2013:EPL,Solon:2015:EPJST}, the fluctuating hydrodynamics of QSAPs is then given by $\dot\rho=\grad \cdot (M \grad g + \sqrt{2 M \rho} {\bf\Lambda})$~\cite{supp}, with ${\bf\Lambda}$ a unit white noise vector and

-Here, $\tau=[(d-1)D_r+\alpha]^{-1}$ is the orientational persistence time.
+where $d$ is the number of spatial dimensions.
+Here, $\tau\equiv[(d-1)D_r+\alpha]^{-1}$ is the orientational persistence time.
 The mean-field hydrodynamic equation of QSAPs is then Eq.~\eqref{eq:dynamics-general} {with the coefficients in} Eq.~\eqref{eq:paramMF}.
+This hydrodynamic description is expected to hold whenever the correlation length is sufficiently small for the mean-field approximation to be valid and the interfaces are sufficiently smooth so that the gradient expansion is justified.

-Inspection of these coefficients shows that $2\lambda+\kappa'\neq 0$ and hence $R \neq \rho$~\cite{Stenhammar:2013:PRL,Wittkowski:2014:NC}. {Thus} the phase diagram cannot be found by globally {minimizing} a free energy density $f(\rho)$ such that $f'(\rho)=g_0(\rho)$~\cite{Tailleur:2008:PRL,Cates:2013:EPL}.
-Instead, for a given choice of $v(\rho)$, we first solve for $R(\rho)$ and from it obtain both $\phi(R)$ and $h_0(R)$.
+{To construct the phase diagram, for a given choice of $v(\rho)$, we first solve Eq.~(\ref{eqR}) for $R(\rho)$ and use it to obtain both $\phi(R)$ and $h_0(R)$.
 The binodals then follow via a common-tangent construction on $\phi(R)$ or, equivalently, by setting equal values of $h_0$ and $g_0$ in {coexisting} phases.
+Note that since $2\lambda+\kappa'\neq 0$ one has $R \neq \rho$.}